Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ## Further details: Molecules and molecule injectors

-Molecules are injected into the "chemical soup" using the syntax such as `c(123)`.
+Molecules are injected into the “chemical soup” using the syntax such as `c(123)`.
 Here, `c` is a value we define using a construction such as

 ```scala
 val c = jA[Int]